KaruleanDEV/FHQueue/README.md

 ## FHQueue
++ Before you continue
+The API has been removed so this no longer works for it intended purposes.
+Grafana Cloud has depreciated Grafana Agent.
+Please refer to the new documentation.

 + A Backend API scrapper to tracked map queue data.
-Automatically scrape api and translate to prometheus metrics to be sent to Grafana Cloud for monitoring.
+Automatically scrape foxhole services api and push to prometheus metrics using Grafana Cloud for monitoring.

 ## Installation